adefemi/modernstock/README.md

 1. Visit the app at `http://localhost:3000` after starting it.
 2. Use the search bar to look up stock information for companies like Apple (AAPL), Google (GOOGL), etc.
-3. View the real-time stock data and additional information presented on the screen.
+3. View the real-time (Could not create real-time polling due to API limitation) stock data and additional information presented on the screen.

 ## Project Structure